GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

    Sketch of the problem

-In this example, we setup and solve a poroelastic model to obtain the temporal and spatial solutions of pore pressure (:math:`p(x,z,t)`) and displacement field (:math:`u_z(x,z,t)`) for Mandel's problem.
-These modeling predictions are then compared with the corresponding analytical solution `(Cheng and Detournay, 1988)  <https://onlinelibrary.wiley.com/doi/abs/10.1002/nag.1610120508>`__.
+In this example, we set up and solve a poroelastic model to obtain the temporal and spatial solutions of pore pressure (:math:`p(x,z,t)`) and displacement field (:math:`u_z(x,z,t)`) for Mandel's problem.
+These modeling predictions are validated against corresponding analytical solution `(Cheng and Detournay, 1988)  <https://onlinelibrary.wiley.com/doi/abs/10.1002/nag.1610120508>`__.

 .. math::
    p(x,z,t) = 2 p_0 \sum_{n=1}^{\infty}